dasch-swiss/dsp-tools/docs/index.md

   upload
   all data to the DSP server.

-All of DSP-TOOLS' functionality revolves around these two basic tasks.
+All functionalities of DSP-TOOLS revolve around these two basic tasks.

 DSP-TOOLS provides the following functionalities: